 If you are booking a telephone call (whether with the triage doctor or for a routine call) you will be asked to provide a reason or brief outline of the problem to advise the doctor who will be calling you.

 This is at the request of our doctors, because it allows them to correctly triage the telephone calls.
 For example, a person with chest pain would need to speak to a doctor more urgently than a person with a sore toe.

 If you still do not wish to tell the receptionist the reason for your appointment or telephone call, then there is no obligation to do so.
 Please simply inform the receptionist that you do not wish to say, and they will respect your decision.

 Blood test appointments

 In order to arrange a blood test, this must be requested first by a doctor.
 You will then either be contacted via telephone or letter to make a routine appointment.

 All tests must be referred by a clinician and you must have an appointment to see our Phlebotomist (we do not provide drop-in services)

-The Countess of Chester also now provide a bookable service.
+The Countess of Chester Hospital provides a bookable service for blood tests.
 Click here for more information on this service.